Description of Program

 - Lodging will be in CYCU dormitories.
 For each dorm room, there are four available living spaces, one shower room, and one toilet.

 - Since you will be eating in the CYCU cafeteria, there will be limited vegetarian options.
-In general, special diets cannot be accommodated during the trip.
+Special diets need to be notified prior to the trip.

 |Application Deadline:||Friday, October 30, 2015, 5:00 PM|